ky28059/GRTWebsite2.0/README.md

 - Added jumbotron for "teach a man to fish" quote in `/mentors`
 - Added captions to images in `/mentors/*`
 - Used block quote for interview responses in `/mentors/*`
+- Redid list styling, expanded on list items in `/join`
+- Removed unnecessary one-item subnav for pages with no subpages
 - Generally more semantic HTML; `<footer>` for the footer, `<header>` and `<nav>` for the navbar, etc.